 An underwriter may wish to investigate the applicant in more detail.
 When an applicant signs the application, they give the insurer the authorization to obtain a consumer report.
 This consumer report may include a credit report of the applicant or be of an investigative nature where an insurer representative interviews current or previous employers or neighbors regarding the applicant and the exposure.

 Independent rating services help the consumer identify insurers who are financially sound.
 Consumers commonly look to ratings services prior to making a decision on which insurer to purchase coverage from.
-Ratings services gauge a corporation’s financial ability to make the interest and principal payments of the bonds they have issued.
+Rating services evaluate an insurer’s financial strength and its ability to meet policyholder obligations (claims-paying ability).
 Ratings services include Moody’s, Fitches, A.M.
 Best, and Standard & Poor’s, to name a few.

 The legal concept of Waiver & Estoppel is often used in matters relating to insurance, particularly with underwriting decisions and during the claims process.
 This concept holds an entity (the insurer) to “standards of established behavior”.